Eugeniusz-Gienek/kohya-with-automatic1111/README.md

 # kohya-with-automatic1111
 The unification of Kohya_SS and Automatic1111 Stable Diffusion WebUI

-(Currently Linux with Nvidia GPU only)
+(Currently verified on Linux with Nvidia GPU only.
+Theoretically should work on Windows and even MacOS - however I have no opportunity to verify.
+No hard-code for linux is here ATM.)

 How to use?
 * Install as usual AUTOMATIC1111 plugin.